IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 Delete the IBM Containers service from the Bluemix space that you are logged into.

 <strong>Attention</strong>: When you run this command, all your single containers and container groups are lost.
 Your space is still available in Bluemix.
-To start using the IBM Containers again, you must run bluemix ic provision to provision the IBM Containers service again.
+To start using the IBM Containers again, you must run `bluemix ic reprovision` to provision the IBM Containers service again.

 ```
 bluemix ic reprovision [--force|-f]